What is ACT?

-Acceptance: This means allowing all unpleasant thoughts to enter your mind, in other words, you simply accept them without putting up any resistance.
-Other approaches try to block or remove these thoughts, but it is easier said than done.
-ACT teaches us to rather accept that turmoil exists in normal life and that these thoughts are part of life.
-By adopting new ways to moderate the thoughts, without wasting effort on trying to stop or reject them, we can more easily regain our quality of life.
+Acceptance: This means allowing all unpleasant thoughts to enter your mind.
+In other words, you simply accept thoughts without putting up any resistance.
+Other approaches try to block or remove these thoughts which is counter-productive.
+ACT teaches us to rather accept that these thoughts are part of life.
+By adopting new ways to moderate the thoughts, without wasting effort on trying to stop or reject them, we can more easily commit to taking action, which comes next.

 Commitment: This motivates you to overcome failure and frustration and to restructure your life in spite of serious setbacks.
 You have to choose certain values and commit yourself to achieving goals along the way to fulfilling those values.
 These paths are called valued directions.
 Choosing valued directions means weighing up (evaluating) what is most important in your life and then committing yourself to completing a journey in the valued direction that you have chosen.
 You also commit to measuring your progress on a regular basis.

-Valued Directions: One of the revelations ACT forces you to discover about yourself, are your core values.
-Not only what they are, but how to behave in accordance with them.
+Valued Directions: ACT requires that you ask yourself what your core values are.
+In order to live a life in congruence with who you are, you need to behave in accordance with your values.
 Values are the things that ultimately matter to you – what you want to be remembered for.
-By refining these standards, they can guide you for the rest of your life and greatly improve your self image.
+By refining these standards, they can guide you for the rest of your life and greatly improve your self-image.

 Mindfulness: Mindfulness is the ability to sense what is actually happening in the present moment and to react in a fully engaging, pragmatic manner, rather than dwelling on negative, non-factual elements that will distract you.
 Being in contact with the present moment, rather than obsessing about the past or the future, is necessary for acceptance and living consistently with one’s values.

-Cognitive diffusion: This involves detaching oneself from an intrusive thought and dismissing it as a less important matter, rather than treating it as the grim conviction it appears to be.
+Cognitive Defusion: This involves detaching oneself from an intrusive thought and dismissing it as a less important matter.
 Our minds function on two “levels”, one is subjective and the other objective.
 Though we respond to a thought on one level, we can look at the same thought from another level, enabling us to judge whether our initial response was correct.
 Looking at it from a neutral point of view gives us more realistic insight and makes it easier to demote exaggerated thoughts and feelings.

 Language: Language literally showcases how you see yourself and the world around you.
 Changes in the way you speak influence the way you think.
 Saying things in a less negative way, exerts a more positive influence on one’s mind.
 Language actually shapes your reactions.
 For example; if a word like “idiot” normally triggers an avalanche of passionate anger or sadness, repeating it several times reduces it to an arbitrary, dispassionate word.
-Human language includes facial expressions, body gestures, writing, painting, etc., which leave the same footprints as spoken words.
+Human language includes facial expressions, body gestures, writing, painting and many more, which leave the same footprints as spoken words.